John Maynard Keynes: Career

 In October 1906 Keynes began his Civil Service career as a clerk in the India Office.
-He enjoyed his work at first, but by 1908 had become bored and resigned his position to return to Cambridge and work on probability theory, through a lectureship in economics at first funded personally by economists Alfred Marshall and Arthur Pigou; he became a fellow of King's College in 1909.
+He enjoyed his work at first, but by 1908 had become bored and resigned his position to return to Cambridge and work on probability theory, through a lectureship in economics at first funded personally by economists Alfred Marshall and Arthur Pigou.
+He became a fellow of King's College in 1909.

 By 1909 Keynes had also published his first professional economics article in The Economic Journal, about the effect of a recent global economic downturn on India.
 He founded the Political Economy Club, a weekly discussion group.
 Keynes's earnings rose further as he began to take on pupils for private tuition.

 In 1911 Keynes was made the editor of The Economic Journal.
 By 1913 he had published his first book, Indian Currency and Finance.
+In that book, Keynes analysed in great detail the monetary arrangements of India, from the late 19th century onwards.
+The Indian Rupee notes were convertible into silver coin which in turn had growing convertibility into gold coin, pound sterling, at a ratio of 15:1.
+Keynes recommended policies to speed up the conversion of Rupee into gold – effectively recommending a gold exchange standard.

 He was then appointed to the Royal Commission on Indian Currency and Finance – the same topic as his book – where Keynes showed considerable talent at applying economic theory to practical problems.
 His written work was published under the name "J M Keynes", though to his family and friends he was known as Maynard.
 (His father, John Neville Keynes, was also always known by his middle name).